jaalnock/portpeek/README.md

 - Discover available ports for your applications
 - Terminate processes occupying specific ports
 - Display detailed process information
+- List all busy ports with process details
 - Watch port status in real-time
 - Export results in JSON format for programmatic use